by Lady H

 “Night Henry, sleep tight.”

 Tuesday passes without incident.
-Henry tries her best to avoid James around school at all costs, although that night he does turn up again at her house with his parents and she is made to sit politely with him and her sisters while they play a family game of cluedo.
-When it is time for Zoe to go to bed Henry jumps up so fast to volunteer herself that she nearly knocks the whole board over.
-Later when she is in her room packing her school bag for the next day Henry tries not to think about how many more nights she is going to have to spend playing happy families.
+Henry tries her best to avoid James around school but he and his family turn up that night to play a board game.
+She tries to escape quoting homework due, but her mum is insistent.
+When it's time for Zoe to go to bed Henry jumps up so fast to volunteer herself that she nearly knocks the whole board over.
+Later, when she is in her room packing her school bag for the next day, Henry tries not to think about how many more nights she is going to have to spend playing happy families.

 And of course James is never out of the conversation at school now that his presence was known by everyone, especially when Henry is with Darcy.
-Not knowing that Henry had known him for years and how much it hurt even to talk about him, Darcy never ceased talking about him.
-Whether it was trying to decipher his latest text, to something funny he said in Geography or the flowers he’d brought around to her mother the other day, Darcy was well and truly falling fast.
+Unable to tell Darcy the truth, Henry has to grin and bare Darcy's gushing.
+Whether it was trying to decipher his latest message, to something funny he said in class, or the flowers he’d brought around to her mother, Darcy was well and truly falling fast.
 Their other friends loved to gossip about him too – the new hottie with a mysterious past and a troublesome and distressing last relationship with an apparent heart of gold.

-Wednesday morning Henry has Maths.
-Unluckily for her, they have a substitute teacher who for some reason decides to give them a seating plan.
-Even more unluckily, by some cruel stroke of fate she ends up sitting with James on her left, and Mark on her right.
-At least Mark has irritating Isabelle the other side of him.
+Wednesday morning Henry is in Maths class.
+Unluckily for her, they have a substitute teacher who for reasons unbeknown to his pupils, decided to give them a seating plan.
+Weren't supply teacher's meant to be pushovers?
+Even more unluckily, by some cruel stroke of fate Henry's ended up sitting with James on her left, and Mark on her right.
+At least Mark had irritating Isabelle the other side of him.

 “Mark, can you tell me how to solve the first part of this exam question?”
 The teacher asks, looking straight at James.
 Henry frowns.

 Mark begins to answer, and the teacher cuts in “No not you, Mark.”
-He gestures to James, and when James looks back blankly, the teacher backtracks.
+He gestures to James, and when James looks back blankly, the teacher backtracks, shuffling through papers to find the seating plan.
 “I thought your name was Mark?
 You two look too alike.
 Whatever your name is, answer the question please.”

 Henry groans inwardly.
 That is all she needed; if Mark could remember how their unfriendliness started, he was a smart boy and he might be able to work out that James was the boy from Henry’s past.
 But she doubted Mark would remember, it was a long time ago after all.

-She glances subtly sideways, but Mark doesn’t look like he’s been hit by a major brainwave, so it seemed she is safe for now.
+She glances subtly sideways, but Mark doesn’t look like he’s been hit by a major brainwave, so it seems she's safe for now.

 “Right, I want you to work in your pairs and make your way through the rest of the paper, if we have time we’ll go through it at the end, or otherwise I’ll make sure your teacher gets them.”